Ben Hill Griffin Stadium: College bowl games

 Florida Field has twice served as a temporary home for college bowl games when other Florida stadiums were undergoing renovations.
 In 1973, Florida Field hosted the Tangerine Bowl, which pitted the hometown Gators against the Miami Redskins while Orlando's Citrus Bowl was being rebuilt.
 The 1994 Gator Bowl between the Virginia Tech Hokies and Tennessee Volunteers was held in the Swamp while Jacksonville Municipal Stadium was being rebuilt for the National Football League's expansion Jacksonville Jaguars.

 Concerts

-Florida Field was once a busy concert venue, with artists such as Bob Dylan, Joan Baez, Elton John, The Eagles, and Jimmy Buffett among the performers who played at the stadium.
+Florida Field was once a busy concert venue, with artists such as Bob Dylan, Joan Baez, Elton John, Eagles, and Jimmy Buffett among the performers who played at the stadium.
 However, since Florida Field's last major expansion in 1990, the university has sharply limited the number of shows at the football stadium due to concerns over damage to the turf or the facility.
 So while the O'Connell Center next door has become a busy concert venue, there have only been two non-Gator Growl concerts in Florida Field since 1990: The Rolling Stones on November 27, 1994, as part of their Voodoo Lounge Tour; and Garth Brooks on April 20, 2019, during his Stadium Tour.